Periodic dynamics of population-imbalanced fermionic condensates in optical lattices

 \section{Analyzing the nature of the slopes and the intercepts}

-In this section, we try to explain the results presented in \ref{5th section} and \ref{6th section}, by means of providing analytical arguments and physical justifications.
+In this section, we try to explain the results presented in \ref{6th section} and \ref{5th section}, by means of providing analytical arguments and physical justifications.
 We first establish that there would be only one non-trivial solution for $\omega$ from Eq. (\ref{freq}).
-Then we argue that the absolute value of the slope and the intercept of the $\omega$ vs. $\epsilon_b$ curve increases with a decreasing population imbalance.
-Finally, we demonstrate how (i) the slope($b$)/intercept($c$) of the $\omega$ vs. $\epsilon_b$ curve changes from one phase to another, and (ii) the $b$ vs. $P$ and $c$ vs. $P$ curves give a distinct signature for the FFLO phase in 2D and 3D.
+Then we argue that the absolute value of the slope ($b$) and the intercept ($c$) of the $\omega$ vs. $\epsilon_b$ curve depends on (i) the amount of imbalance present, and (ii) the exact nature of pairing.